Changes in immigration regulations

 Planned date of entry into force: 1 July 2025

-An obligation is to be imposed on the entity entrusting work listed in the temporary residence and work permit to notify the province governor in writing within 15 working days of the foreign national it employs who was granted this permit being laid off.
-[Employers listed in the temporary residence and work permit are to be obliged to notify the province governor in writing within 15 working days of the foreign national who was granted this permit being laid off] Failure to comply with this obligation will be punishable by a fine.
-Such notification obligation already rests on the foreign national.
+There are plans to oblige entities entrusting work/employers specified in the temporary residence and work permit to notify the province governor in writing within 15 working days of foreign citizens they employ [and who were granted this permit] losing their work.
+Failure to comply with this obligation will be punishable by a fine.
+Such notification obligation currently rests on foreign citizens.

 Source of change: The bill on amending certain laws to eliminate irregularities in the Polish visa regime.